ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 |true  |`X is not null`|`Y is not null`|`null is null`    |              |                 |              |
 |false |`X is null`    |`Y is null`    |`null is not null`|              |                 |              |

-`null = null` resulting in `NULL` is particular surprising but consistent with the usual SQL rules.
+`null = null` resulting in `NULL` is particularly surprising but consistent with the usual SQL rules.
 And again, as in SQL, the `IS` operator returns true for `X IS Y` even if both are `NULL`.

->NOTE: null-valued variables evaluate as above, however, the `NULL` literal
+> NOTE: null-valued variables evaluate as above; however, the `NULL` literal
->generally yields errors if it is used strangely.  e.g. in `if x == NULL` you
+> generally yields errors if it is used strangely.
+For example, in `if x == NULL`,
->get an error, the result is always going to be `NULL` hence falsey.
+> you get an error.
+The result is always going to be `NULL`, hence falsey.
 This was
->almost certainly intended to be `if x IS NULL`.
+> almost certainly intended to be `if x IS NULL`.
 Likewise, comparing expressions
->that are known to be `NOT NULL` against null yields errors.
+> that are known to be `NOT NULL` against `NULL` yields errors.
 This is also true
->where an expression has been inferred to be `NOT NULL` by control flow
+> where an expression has been inferred to be `NOT NULL` by control flow analysis.
->analysis.

 ### `TEXT`

-Text has value comparison semantics but normal string comparison is done only with `strcmp` which is of limited value.
-Typically you'll want to either delegate the comparison to Sqlite (with `(select x < y)`) or else use a helper function with a suitable comparison mechanism.
+Text has value comparison semantics, but normal string comparison is done only with `strcmp`, which is of limited value.
+Typically, you'll want to either delegate the comparison to SQLite (with `(select x < y)`) or else use a helper function with a suitable comparison mechanism.

-For text comparisons including equality:
+For text comparisons, including equality:

 |result|`                                      cases                                      `|
 |:-----|:----------------------------------------------------------------------------------|